 The DDNA optionality codes are used in the Correlation tables of Appendix J and in the TMS of Appendix Q2.

-Definitions for Rules, Conditions, Ss, Ts, TRTs, BRTs and Guidelines are provided in Table 2.
+Definitions for Rules (R), Conditions (C), Sequencing Rules (S), Technical Rules (T), Transitional Rules (TRTs and BRTs) and Guidelines (G) are provided in Table 2.